hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

         - use less power at peak load
         - energy efficiency can deliver longer battery life in laptops
         - no moving parts, so, SSDs run silently
+        - data can be accessed at once (specially thanks to the DRAM cache)
     - Disadvantages
         - low storage capacities
         - costs more per gigabyte